Sommer monoplane, flown by Léon Bathiat early 1912

 About the model

 A peanut by Andrea Hartstein, based on a plan by Jean-Francis Frugoli, but with some changes to increase scale fidelity.
 As it is a very short nosed subject, every effort was made to build it as light as possible.
 Still, it requires a lot of nose weight, the propeller and engine assembly weighs as much as the rest of the model.
 It is covered with heat shrunk thin mylar film, air brushed with acrylic paint.
 The fuselage was covered with ready painted mylar due to the "Roger Sommer" logo (which was done with a felt tipped pen), the rest of the model was painted after covering.
 Trimming the model took quite a long time.
 At first it behaved very erratically, suddenly falling in a tight stalled turn.
 It turned out that the propeller was just too large for the scale sized fin.
-After cutting down the propeller (which is still on the largish side), consistency improved markedly, and it is now a reliable flier.
+After cutting down the propeller (which is still on the largish side) consistency improved markedly, and it is now a reliable flier.

 Span: 30 cm